LiaScript/LiaScript/README.md

-Inline effects can be used in nearly all liaScript elements, as already mentioned, the first number within curly braces defines the number of appearance while the second part defines those Markdown elements that should be revealed stepwise.
-If you use 0, than the effect will be revealed imediately.
+Inline effects can be used in nearly all liaScript elements, as already mentioned, the first number within curly braces defines the number of appearance while the second part defines those Markdown elements that should be revealed step wise.
+If you use 0, then the effect will be revealed immediately.

 Use this to highlight important facts and to structure your slides (multiple effects can be combined, due to the usage of equal numbers):